bcgov/sso-docs/docs/FAQs/css-app.md

 - Digital Credential
 - One Time Passcode (OTP)

 **Note:**

+- `IDIR` and `GitHub Public` are not available for self-service selection.
+Contact the SSO team if you need to integrate with either provider.
-- The `Basic BCeID` and `Basic or Business BCeID` are being discontinued so even DEV and TEST environments require explicit approval from [IDIM](mailto:IDIM.consulting@gov.bc.ca) team.
-For further details please contact [IDIM](mailto:IDIM.consulting@gov.bc.ca) team.
+- `Basic BCeID` and `Basic or Business BCeID` are being discontinued.
+Even DEV and TEST environments require explicit approval from the [IDIM team](mailto:IDIM.consulting@gov.bc.ca).
+For more information, contact the [IDIM team](mailto:IDIM.consulting@gov.bc.ca).

-- The OTP IDP is currently being piloted by one team and is not generally available yet.
-If you would like to join the pilot, please contact SSO team.
+- The OTP identity provider is currently being piloted by a single team and is not yet generally available.
+Contact the SSO team if you are interested in joining the pilot.

 ---